sijnstra/agon-docs/docs/programming.md

 _B_ was a language which, unsurpisingly, was around before _C_.
 This interpretation, `B Simple`, allows you to create programs that will be familliar to anyone who has used C, but without all the advanced features of C++.
 B Simple can be programmed on the Agon itslef, or on your desktop PC under Mac, Linux, Windows, or Raspberry Pi.

-`B Simple`'s approach is to compile your code into z80 assembler, then use the power of `ez80asm` (mentioned above) to assemble the compiled code into the final binary executable.
+B Simple's approach is to compile your code into z80 assembler, then use the power of `ez80asm` (mentioned above) to assemble the compiled code into the final binary executable.

-Whilst `B Simple` has a limited set of variable types, it is fast and easy to use.
+Whilst B Simple has a limited set of variable types, it is fast and easy to use.
 Plus, it can easily be expanded by writing custom libraries in z80 assembler.

 Download [B Simple](https://github.com/nihirash/bsimple-ez80-compiler)

 ### Forth

-Some Agon users might reminisce on the days long gone of owning (or wishing they owned) a _Jupiter Ace_, with its niche `Forth` programming language.
+Some Agon users might reminisce on the days long gone of owning (or wishing they owned) a _Jupiter Ace_, with its niche _Forth_ programming language.

 `Agon Forth` runs on the Agon itself and provides a great way to learn the language.